 Takeda began teaching his traditional family arts outside of the family in the late 19th century.
 He learnt sword and spear arts from his father, Sokichi Takeda.
 He was also an uchi-deshi (live-in student) under the well-known swordsman Sakakibara Kenkichi.

 Sokaku traveled extensively to preserve his family's traditions by spreading Daito-ryu throughout Japan.
 His third son, Tokimune Takeda, became the headmaster of the art following his death in 1943.

-Tokimune taught Daito-ryu Aikibudo, that included the sword techniques of the Ono-ha Itto-ryu and traditional techniques of Daito-ryu.
-He also created and awarded modern dan rankings.
+Tokimune taught Daito-ryu Aikibudo, that included sword techniques of Ono-ha Itto-ryu and traditional techniques of Daito-ryu.
+He also created and awarded dan rankings.